Jagdev Singh Khuddian

-Jathedar Jagdev Singh Khuddian (1937–1989) was a Sikh politician from Punjab who was Member of Parliament, winning from Faridkot in 1989 for the Shiromani Akali Dal (Simranjit Singh Mann) party.
+Jathedar Jagdev Singh Khuddian (1937–1989) was a Sikh politician from Punjab who was Member of Parliament, winning from Faridkot in 1989 for the Shiromani Akali Dal (Amritsar) party.

 Personal life

 Jathedar Jagdev Singh Khuddian was born in 1937 in Faridkot, Punjab, India.
+He was Graduated from Khalsa College, Amritsar, Punjab, India.
 He was an Agriculturist by profession.
-His son is Gurmeet Singh Khuddian.
-His son Gurmeet Singh Khuddian defeated SAD veteran and Shiromani Akali Dal Patron Parkash Singh Badal from Lambi in 2022 Punjab Assembly Elections.
+His hobbies were reading literature and writing.

+Political Life

+Jathedar Jagdev Singh Khuddian got nominated in 1977 as Chairman, Punjab Marketing Board.
+Then he got elected as Member of Parliament, Lok Sabha from Faridkot in 1989.

 Death

 On December 28, 1989 Khuddian had disappeared from his home in Khudian village.
 Six days later his body was fished out of the nearby Rajasthan Feeder Canal.